-W = High Tire Pressure Category -No Pressure Limit
+W = Unlimited Tire Pressure Category -No Pressure Limit

 T = Data Based on Technical Evaluation of Pavement

-For our example aircraft, the G450 cannot be loaded or set up in a manner to exceed the PCN for the runway in Nantes, France.
+For our example aircraft, the G450 will always have an ACN below the PCN for the runway in Nantes, France so you are okay as far as the runway is concerned.
 You would still need to make sure the taxiways and aprons are of sufficient strength.

 Figure: G450 ESWL, from G450 Performance Handbook, pg.
 PC-12.